as a fellow spy, and Alan Arkin as the Chief.

 Maxwell Smart: I know.
 I'm just trying to annoy you.

-Distracted by the Sexy: Agent 23 is a paragon of what an agent should be, which is why Max admires him.
-And yet, he still walks straight into a support pole when Judy, the sexy secretary at the front desk, so much as smiles at him.
+- Distracted by the Sexy: Agent 23 is a paragon of what an agent should be, which is why Max admires him.
+And yet, he still walks straight into a support pole when Judy, the sexy secretary at the front desk, smiles and flirts with him.

-Also, the Bathroom Break-Out scene.
+- Also, the Bathroom Break-Out scene.
 The air marshal does not notice Max's troubles with the escape system in the lavatory because he's busy flirting with the flight attendant.
-They're still flirting when the occupied light goes off a few minutes later, which signals for Agent 99 to enter the lavatory and make her drop, unnoticed by the air marshal.
+They're still flirting when the occupied light goes off a few minutes later, which signals for Agent 99 to enter the lavatory that Max didn't walk out of before, and make her drop, unnoticed by the air marshal.